Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lincolnshire and are not the council.
 About us

-The Children's and Culture Scrutiny Committee met to consider proposals for the development of Special Educational Needs and Disabilities (SEND) hubs across several primary schools, alongside a review of the Edge of Care Service.
-The committee also reviewed plans for rebuilding a classroom block at Ancaster Church of England Primary School and a capacity extension at Spalding Academy Secondary School.
+The Children's and Culture Scrutiny Committee of Lincolnshire Council met on Friday 24 April 2026 to discuss proposals for developing Special Educational Needs and Disabilities (SEND) hubs in several primary schools, the future of the Edge of Care Service, and planned rebuilds and extensions at Ancaster Church of England Primary School and Spalding Academy Secondary School.
+The committee also reviewed its work programme for the coming months.

 Proposal to Develop Mainstream Special Educational Needs and Disabilities (SEND) Hubs

-The committee was scheduled to consider a report on the proposed development of mainstream SEND hubs at five Lincolnshire schools: Butterwick Pinchbeck's Endowed Church of England Primary School, Church Lane Primary School & Nursery in Sleaford, Hawthorn Tree School in Boston, Sir Francis Hill Community Primary School in Lincoln, and The Edward Richardson Primary School in Tetford.
-These proposals were to be presented to the Executive Councillor for Children's Services for a final decision.
-The report outlined that these hubs are intended to provide enhanced educational provision for children with Education, Health and Care Plans (EHCPs) within mainstream settings, offering a level of support between mainstream and special education.
-The aim is to ensure children can be educated within their local communities where possible, maximising the use of existing school buildings and providing cost-effective solutions.
-Consultation responses from parents, governors, and school staff were included, with the majority expressing support for the proposals, highlighting the benefits for children with SEND and the school community.
-Concerns raised included the potential impact on existing pupils and the preference for special schools in some instances.
+The committee was scheduled to consider proposals for the development of mainstream SEND hubs at five primary schools: Butterwick Pinchbeck's Endowed Church of England Primary School, Church Lane Primary School & Nursery in Sleaford, Hawthorn Tree School in Boston, Sir Francis Hill Community Primary School in Lincoln, and The Edward Richardson Primary School in Tetford.
+These proposals were to be presented to the Executive Councillor for Children's Services for a final decision between 27 April and 1 May 2026.
+The committee's views were to be reported to the Executive Councillor as part of her consideration.

 Ancaster Church of England Primary School - Two Classroom Block Rebuild